triple1566/CSCB20A3_ClubSalesWebsite/README.md

 # CSCB20A3
-this is Leo and Chris's CSCB20 A3
+This is Leo and Chris's CSCB20 A3